Barry Tuckwell: Chamber music

 In 1962 he formed a trio with Brenton Langbein (violin) and Maureen Jones (piano) for a performance of the Horn Trio by Don Banks, which was commissioned by the Edinburgh Festival.
 The trio played together for many years, touring in Europe, Asia and Australia until the death of Brenton Langbein.
 They recorded the Banks Trio, the Brahms Trio, and Quatre Petites Pièces by Charles Koechlin for Tudor records.

 He formed a wind quintet in 1968, which also toured internationally.

 Conducting

 Tuckwell was also well known as a conductor, appearing with leading orchestras in Europe and the United States.
 For four seasons he was Chief Conductor of the Tasmanian Symphony Orchestra and in 1982 founded the Maryland Symphony Orchestra.
 He enjoyed a long association with the Northern Sinfonia and was appointed their Guest Conductor following an acclaimed fourteen-concert tour of North America.

 Recordings as a conductor include three CDs with the London Symphony Orchestra of music by Dvořák, Elgar and Wagner.
-More recently, he conducted the West Australian Symphony Orchestra in an ABC Classics recording of the Mozart horn concertos with soloist Lin Jiang and The Queensland Orchestra for Melba Recordings of horn concertos with Ben Jacks.
+Later, he conducted the West Australian Symphony Orchestra in an ABC Classics recording of the Mozart horn concertos with soloist Lin Jiang and The Queensland Orchestra for Melba Recordings of horn concertos with Ben Jacks.